-In August and November 2016, the FASB issued amended guidance on the presentation and classification of various items in the Consolidated Statement of Cash Flows.
-The amendments address specific cash flow issues, including debt prepayments and contingent consideration payments made after a business combination.
-The amended guidance also requires the Consolidated Statement of Cash Flows to explain the change in cash and cash equivalents, and amounts generally described as restricted cash or restricted cash equivalents.
-Currently, the Consolidated Statement of Cash Flows only explains the change in cash and cash equivalents.
-The amended guidance is effective for annual and interim reporting periods beginning after December 15, 2017 for public business entities.
-For private companies and emerging growth companies, this guidance is effective for annual reporting periods beginning after December 15, 2018 and interim periods within fiscal years beginning after December 15, 2018 and interim period.
+In November 2016, the FASB issued amended guidance on the presentation of restricted cash in the Consolidated Statement of Cash Flows.
+Entities will be required to explain the changes during a reporting period in the total of cash, cash equivalents, and amounts generally described as restricted cash or restricted cash equivalents.
+For private companies and emerging growth companies, this guidance is effective for annual reporting periods beginning after December 15, 2018 and interim periods within fiscal years beginning after December 15, 2019.
+Early adoption is permitted for all entities, including adoption in an interim period.
 If an entity early adopts the amendments in an interim period, any adjustments should be reflected as of the beginning of the fiscal year that includes that interim period.
 The amendments are to be applied using a retrospective transition method to each period presented.
-The adoption of this amended guidance will not have an impact on our financial position or results of operations.
+The adoption of this amended guidance will no effect on our financial position or results of operations.
 We do not expect this amended guidance to have a significant impact on our Consolidated Statement of Cash Flows.